Blibbo/Studio/Hardware/Architectures/Microprocessors/Imaginary/Binary Instruction Formats.md

 ### Abstraction for real hardware

 - the idea is to have actual software somehow make sense of the made up software.
-This software is a [[Runtime Environments|Runtime Environment]] or a [[Virtual Machines|Virtual Machine]]
+This software is a [[Runtime Environments|Runtime Environment]] or a [[Virtual Machine]]